← All Posts

 The Opportunity in the Transition

-The suppliers who thrive are the ones who treat Scintilla data as a strategic asset.
-They build processes to load it consistently, track trends over time, combine datasets for deeper insights, and show up to buyer meetings with data-backed recommendations.
+The ones who win treat Scintilla data as a strategic asset.
+They load it consistently, track trends over time, combine datasets, and walk into buyer meetings with specific, data-backed recommendations.
+Thirteen datasets covering sales, inventory, supply chain, forecasting, and store-level authorization — the data is there.
+The question is whether you're actually using it.

 See these metrics for your own Walmart business